acq4/acq4/documentation/source/userGuide/hardware.rst

 Hardware Configuration
 ======================

 It is ultimately up to the experimenter to understand their hardware and decide how best to configure it.
 For the most part, deciding on a hardware configuration will depend on 1) the capabilities required by the experimenter and 2) the limitations of the hardware.
 Wherever possible, we have avoided imposing any unnecessary limitations through the software (although there are a few).
-Below is an example setup which makes use of most of the current capabilities in ACQ4.
+Below is an example setup which makes use of many of the current capabilities in ACQ4.

 .. figure:: images/hardware.png

-    Example hardware configuration.
+    Example hardware configuration for photostimulation experiments.

     This setup includes:

     #.
 DAQ (NI 6259) which communicates with and synchronizes most of the hardware
     #.
 Two-channel MultiClamp
     #.
 Camera (Photometrics QuantEM 512) with trigger input and exposure output connected to DIO lines on the DAQ
     #.
-Sutter MP-285 for reading the position of the microscope stage
+Sutter MPC200 for reading the position of the microscope stage
     #.
 Scanning galvometric mirrors controlled by DAQ analog output
     #.
 Laser controlled by two DO lines: one to activate the Q-switch, and one to open a shutter
     #.
 Digitally controlled LEDs for fluorescence imaging